-The Services described in this "Benefits" section are covered only if all the following conditions are satisfied, and will not be retrospectively denied:
+The Services described in this "Benefits" section are covered only if all the following conditions are met, and will not be retrospectively denied:

-- You are a Member on the date you receive the Services. - A Participating Provider determines that the Services are Medically Necessary. - The Services are provided, prescribed, authorized, or directed by a Participating Provider except where specifically noted to the contrary in this EOC. - You receive the Services from a Participating Provider, Participating Facility, or from a Participating Skilled Nursing Facility, except where specifically noted to the contrary in this EOC. - You receive prior authorization for the Services, if required under "Prior Authorization Review Requirements" in the "How to Obtain Services" section.
+You are a Member on the date you receive the Services.

+- The Services are Medically Necessary. - You receive prior authorization for the Services, if required under the "How to Obtain Services" section.